-Chris was an organ scholar at Hertford College, Oxford, during which time he was taught the organ by James Dalton.
-Upon graduation he moved to Cambridge where, under the supervision of Peter le Huray, he pursued research into seventeenth-century English church music, being awarded M.Phil and Ph.D degrees.
+Christopher was an organ scholar of Hertford College, Oxford, during which time he was taught by James Dalton.
+After graduating he moved to Cambridge where, under the supervision of Peter le Huray, he pursued research into 17th century English church music, being awarded both an MPhil and a PhD.
 During this time he held positions at both Downing and Gonville & Caius Colleges.

-Following the re-establishment of the London College of Music in 2006, Chris became head of the institution, working with many well-known colleagues and establishing a modern conservatoire.
+Following the re-establishment of the London College of Music in 2006, Christopher became head of the institution, working with many well-known colleagues and establishing a modern conservatoire.
 His contributions to education and contemporary church music have recently been acknowledged by the award of an Hon.
 FLCM.

 Alongside his performing experience, he has a long-standing practical interest in the organ and was Managing Director of Harrison and Harrison Organ Builders until July 2017; his legacy has been described as “unprecedented”.
 He continues his association with the organ as an advisor/consultant.

 Christopher founded The London Festival of Contemporary Church Music in 2002.